zhonghan721/tp/docs/DeveloperGuide.md

 - 1a.
 Logged-in Owner does not specify the id.

     - 1a1.
-CMS requests Logged-in Owner to key in an id.
+CMS requests Logged-in Owner to specify all required fields.

       Use Case ends.

 - 1b.
-Logged-in Owner specifies a customer id that does not exist.
+Logged-in Owner specifies an invalid Customer.

     - 1b1.
-CMS displays a message that customer id does not exist.
+CMS displays an error to Logged-in Owner that the specified customer does not exist.

       Use Case ends.